Updated: Oct 18, 2019

 If you’re like me and attend Bedside Baptist on Sunday’s (#dontjudgeme), I still get to hear the word listening to his podcasts weekly.
 This podcast goes straight into the message unlike live streams where you watch the whole service.
 But to each it’s own.
 Even though I tell myself everyday, I’m going to wake up at 5am and read and study my bible, I don’t.
 This podcast helps me stay connected to the Source audibly and I’m not pressed to beat myself up for not technically reading my bible daily.
-I listen to his podcasts mostly while I drive to work cause it prepares my mind for the workday ahead of me.

 Think and Grow Chick (Courtney Sanders)

-I somehow connected with her on Instagram and I enjoy her financial tips she provides and inspirational quotes on her timeline and I’ve been listening to her podcasts while working as well because a sister is always trying to work fiscal management and balancing family life.
+I somehow connected with her on Instagram and I enjoy her financial tips she provides and inspirational quotes on her timeline and I’ve been listening to her podcasts while working as well because a sister is always trying to work on fiscal management and balancing family life.
 I’ve even shared her podcasts with my boyfriend because he is a fiscal management guru OMG!, and it opens up dialogue for us to discuss as we create budgets and other things for our present and future.

 Audiobooks consists of the authors reading the book to you, word by word, in the same tone(s) and it is super boring to me.
 I just can’t bare the torture.
 Plus I like the fresh smell of books and turning the pages, as I read.
 I cringe every time I hear someone say, “Oh I read that book”, but technically they listened to the audiobook …….cheater lol.

 Celebrities are jumping on the podcasts bandwagon more and more I see.
 I don’t listen to their podcasts mainly because they get enough recognition being a celebrity.
-I prefer that person that’s growing and developing just as I am, who can teach me somethings, honestly or a person I know and they have created a platform such as this to share their life experiences such as myself.
+I prefer that person that’s growing and developing just as I am, who can teach me somethings, honestly or a person I know and they have created a platform such as this to share their life experiences.
 Which makes me wonder if the free platforms won’t be free too much longer, thanks to celebrities.
 I appreciate podcasts more and more especially now that I’m working on my finances and can’t always purchase print materials to help me develop better in my life.
 That’s why I share the podcasts on my social media so that others can soak up the knowledge that these podcasters are dishing out and apply it to their lives as I have done in mine.